Hydrocodone Abuse, Addiction, And Treatment Programs

 - cold, clammy skin

-- abnormally large or small pupils
+- constricted or pinpoint pupils

 An overdose occurs when someone has taken too much of a drug in a short time-frame, or when someone has taken multiple drugs at once.
 Drinking alcohol or taking other sedatives while using hydrocodone may increase overdose risk.